The Painter software provides a fully equipped artist's studio where the majority of my drawing and painting takes place.

 This powerful macro utility program allows me to condense long complicated keyboard and mouse actions into single clicks.

 Normally one adjusts brush attributes (size, opacity, features, etc.) by moving sliders.
-This of course means repeatedly targeting and moving those sliders every time an adjustment is needed.
-And as the sliders have no set positions, repeatedly jumping between favorite sizes, opacities, and features (finding the correct position on the slider) can quickly become annoying.
+This means repeatedly targeting and moving those sliders each time an adjustment is needed.
+And as the sliders have no set positions, repeatedly jumping between favorite sizes, opacity, and features (finding the correct position on the slider) can quickly become annoying.
 Of course I can type in the exact size, etc., but that hardly speeds up things.

-So in addition to the sliders, I also use macros to access predetermined brush sizes, opacities, and features.
-To use a macro I click on the correct button in a floating menu.
-Although I use several of these floating menus, they never get in the way.
-They popup on screen only when needed.
+To use a brush adjustment macro, I click on the correct button in a floating menu.
+Although I use several of these floating menus, they never get in the way as they popup on screen only when needed.

 In short, using macros makes digital painting far more transparent and moves me even closer to my original traditional intuitive workflow.